 The Town of Los Gatos 5th Cycle Housing Element (2015 to 2023) identified a RHNA of 619 housing units between January 31, 2015, and January 1, 2023.
-As of December 31, 2021, 502 new units were added to the Town's housing stock in this cycle, achieving approximately 81 percent of the Town's RHNA.
-Units affordable to moderate- and lower-income households that were created during the planning period include senior rental units (North Forty Phase I), an attached condominium (Union Avenue), single-family homes (Knowles Avenue) produced through the Town's Below Market Program (BMP), and accessory dwelling units (ADU).
+As of December 31, 2022, 683 new units were added to the Town's housing stock, achieving approximately 110 percent of the Town's RHNA.
+Units affordable to moderate- and lower-income households that were created during the planning period include senior rental units (North Forty Phase I), an attached condominium (Union Avenue), detached townhomes (Knowles Avenue) produced through the Town's Below Market Program (BMP), and accessory dwelling units (ADU).
 See Appendix E for a complete review and analysis of Los Gatos's 5th Cycle Housing Element (2015-2023).